-This description enables TSBs to be defined where the context value for a page-translation is supplied within each entry of the TSB, or where a single value applies to the whole TSB.
+The value of mmu-#shared-contexts is provided in the "cpu" node of description enables TSBs to be defined where the context value for a page translation is supplied within each entry of the TSB, or where a single value applies to the whole TSB.
 The latter enables a single TSB to be used for multiple context values (the context field within each TSB entry is required to be zero).
 The context field within the description selects which of these two modes the TSB is defined to use.
-If context contains a value between 1 and max\context that is the context value applied to every entry in the TSB.
-If a context value of -1 is given in the TSB description, then the TSB is defined to use the context field within each TTE.
-Any other value supplied in context will return an EINVAL error. max\context is provided by the machine description for each virtual cpu.
+If context contains a value between 1 and max_context that is the context value applied to every entry in the TSB.
+If a context value of 1 is given in the TSB description, then the TSB is defined to use the context field within each TTE.
+Any other value supplied in context will return an EINVAL error. max_context is provided by the machine description for each virtual cpu.